BPerezLamarque/ABDOMEN/README.md

-This tutorial explains how to use ABDOMEN (A Brownian moDel Of Microbiota EvolutioN) for a given host-microbiota system, *i.e.* a fixed, bifurcating host phylogeny and microbiota relative abundances for each extant host species (Fig. 1a).
+This tutorial explains how to use ABDOMEN (A Brownian moDel Of Microbiota EvolutioN) for a given host-microbiota system, *i.e.* a fixed, bifurcating host phylogeny and microbiota relative abundances for each extant host species typically measured using metabarcoding techniques (Fig. 1a).

-This phylogenetic comparative approach apply the multivariate Brownian motion process to compositional data.
+This phylogenetic comparative approach applies the multivariate Brownian motion process to compositional data.
 It also includes the widely-used Pagel's $\lambda$ tree transformation that quantifies phylosymbiosis by evaluating how much host phylogeny contributes to explaining interspecific variation in present-day microbiota composition (Fig. 1b).
 ABDOMEN assumes that, from ancestral values at the root $X_0$, the log-absolute abundances of the different microbial taxa change on the host phylogeny following a multivariate Brownian motion model with variance-covariance matrix $R$ (Fig. 1a).

 <p align="center">
     <img src="https://github.com/BPerezLamarque/ABDOMEN/blob/main/example/ABDOMEN.png" width="500">